 Importantly, I feel like there’s enough variety at the resort and on its menus to keep guests happy over the course of a holiday.
 Because if I were to stay at the resort for an entire week and splash out on the all-inclusive plan, I’d want to be certain the food was going to be enjoyable so I could make the most of it.
 I gotta say, I would be very happy dining at Marquis for an entire week!

 Okay, so we know the rooms are amazing and the food is delicious but let’s dive into what else the resort offers to keep guests entertained.
 For me, the thing I was most interested in was the pool situation so I could fulfill all my fantasies of laying by the pool with a margarita and a bowl of guacamole!

-Marquis offers 1 outdoor, central pool and 2 infinity pools as well.
+Marquis offers one outdoor, central pool and two infinity pools as well.
 Overlooking the beach with views stretching out over the Sea of Cortez, the infinity pools are the perfect place to spend your whole vacation.
 There are also a great number of seating options, meaning you won’t feel as though it’s crowded or like there’s a swarm of people on top of you.